FAQ

 To receive the scholarship, students must be enrolled in Columbus State Community College with a minimum of 6 credit hours per semester.

-The Columbus Promise Scholarship covers tuition and fees after the Pell grant (if eligible) and any tuition-restricted scholarship(s) for up to six semesters of consecutive enrollment, summer enrollment optional.
+The Columbus Promise Scholarship covers tuition and fees after the Pell Grant (if eligible) and any tuition-restricted scholarship(s) for up to six semesters of consecutive enrollment, with summer enrollment optional.
 A stipend of $500 per semester is also provided.

 While all Promise students must submit the Free Application for Federal Student Aid (FAFSA) each academic year, Pell Grant eligibility is not required to receive the award.